addy-dclxvi/blog/content/post/my-fluxbox.md

 Then, get my Fluxbox configurations from [this](/file/fluxbox.tar.gz) archive.
 Extract it to your home directory.
 So, you will get the **.fluxbox** and other directories in your home.
 I use URxvt as default terminal.
-If you interested, check [this](/post/configuring-urxvt/) article.
+If you're interested, check [this](/post/configuring-urxvt/) article.
 I use Dunst as notification daemon.
-If you interested, check [this](/post/dunst/) article.
+If you're interested, check [this](/post/dunst/) article.
 I use ncmpcpp as music player.
-If you interested, check [this](/post/configuring-ncmpcpp/) article.
+If you're interested, check [this](/post/configuring-ncmpcpp/) article.
 I use Fish as interactive shell.
-If you interested, check [this](/post/fish-shell/) article.
+If you're interested, check [this](/post/fish-shell/) article.

 ## Explanations